Nematic fluctuations mediated superconductivity revealed by anisotropic strain in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$

 with $\lambda > 0$ the nemato-elastic coupling constant. $C_A=C_{11}+C_{12}$ and $\tilde{C}_{66}$ are the in-plane isotropic and shear elastic modulus which we define using Voigt notation \cite{SI}.

 Equation~\eqref{eqDeltaChiEpsQuadratique} qualitatively reproduces two key experimental findings of Figure~\ref{fig1}.
 First, $\chi_{nem}$ should indeed decrease upon strain, following a symmetric quadratic behavior with $\epsilon_{x^{\prime} x^{\prime}}$ at low strain.
 Second, since $\chi_{nem,0}$ increases as $T$ approaches $T_s$ \cite{gallais_observation_2013,kretzschmar_critical_2016}, the suppression of $\chi_{nem}$ with $\epsilon_{x^{\prime} x^{\prime}}$ should be larger close to $T_s$ in agreement with our results.
 As shown in Figure~\ref{fig1}(h) this picture also captures the temperature dependence of $\chi_{nem}$ under strain, and in particular the upward shift of its maximum at strong strain~\cite{SI}.
+Significant deviations below $T_s$ at low strain are likely due to higher order terms in the free energy and/or the onset of AF order which are not included in the Landau expansion.
 Overall the behavior of $\chi_{nem}$ for the parent compound thus fits very well the expectations of an Ising-nematic order parameter under a symmetry breaking field.